thyb/contentify/overview.md

 * Editor with preview / fullscreen / syntax coloration etc...

-* Realtime edition with Github collaborators
+* Realtime editing with Github collaborators

 * History of all your drafts / releases with diff